 Looking to lay in some bait prior to a date with the Players on a Friday night we had a stroll around Crouch End, open to suggestion.
-Bistro Aix had its door open was a bit Marie Celeste like with music blaring out, provoking us into a rapid retreat.
-Matthew’s Kitchen on the other hand looked very inviting with it’s window open onto the street and a friendly smile from the waitress as she showed us into the room.
+Bistro Aix, which had its door open, was a bit Marie Celeste like with music blaring out, provoking us into a rapid retreat.
+Matthew’s Kitchen on the other hand looked very inviting with its window open onto the street and a friendly smile from the waitress as she showed us into the room.
 Early on a Friday evening the room soon filled up with a good selection of locals while we looked at the menu.

 MK specialises in fish (though you can get meat off the grill if you’re a carnivore and veggie dishes if you’re a herbivore).
 Smoked mackerel with beetroot and horseradish leapt off the page at me as a good test of a fish restaurant.
 This warhorse can be memorable or forgettable depending on whether it’s served or cold both in temperature and creativity.
 I took a main of cod loin with veggies and a bit of mash potato on the side.

 The mackerel was only ok – a generous piece of cold smoked fish with plenty of beetroot but not a hint of horseradish in the sauce.
 I know that horseradish is a powerful beast but I do want to taste it if I’ve ordered it.
 The cod on the other hand was much superior.
 Perfectly cooked and just what I wanted.
 Even better looked the bacon-wrapped monkfish across the way.

 A very good Riesling for 30-odd quid was a good accompaniment.
 I’d go back to Matthew’s Kitchen – for Crouch End on a Friday evening it was very peaceful with a perfect atmosphere for a bright summer’s evening.

 To see which other restaurants I’ve visited in 2016-18 check out my GoogleMap